Seeed-Studio/wiki-documents/docs/Eagleye_530s.md

 ```

 !!!warning:
     For more Grove sensors, please refer to [DexterInd Python Library](https://github.com/DexterInd/GrovePi).
-We do not test all the sensors' compatiblity with Eagleye530s.
+We do not test all the sensors' compatiblity with Eagleye 530s.
 Please contact techsupport if any issue.

 ## Play with Shield